 Nowadays, internet data cabling has become an important part of our daily life.
-While, with fast update of technology, the old ethernet cable versions are being substituted by the new ones for better experience.
+While, with fast update of technology, the old Ethernet patch cable versions are being substituted by the new ones for better experience.
 For example, Cat6 cable is an advanced version over an older one Cat5.
 If I update to Cat6 cable on previous Cat5 network, will it work?
 Read through this post and find out the answer.

 What Is Cat5 Cable?

 Cat5 cable is a twisted pair cable for computer networks.
 Consisting of four twisted pairs of unshielded copper wire, Cat5 is a multimedia cable for carrying signals to transmit information, voice and other information communication services.
 It is widely used in broadband access projects such as broadband user premises networks.
 The cable standard provides performance of up to 100 MHz and is suitable for most varieties of Ethernet over twisted pair.
 Cat5 is also used to carry other signals such as telephony and video.
 The specification for category 5 cable was defined in ANSI/TIA/EIA-568-A, with clarification in TSB-95.

 Cat6 cable is a standardized twisted pair cable for Ethernet and other network physical layers that is backward compatible with the Category 5 cable standards.
 Similar to Cat5, Cat6 cable is made up of four twisted pairs of copper wire.
 Compared with the previous cable versions such as Cat5 and Cat5e cable, the best Cat6 ethernet cable has a better performance of up to 250 MHz and a faster speed of 10Gbps.